ikolute/Crypton_test2/README.md

 About soldity:

-If i take version 0.8.10 i get an error:
+If i take version 0.8.10 i get an warning:

 Solidity 0.8.10 is not fully supported yet.
 You can still use Hardhat, but some features, like stack traces, might not work correctly.